bbux-dev/datacraft/README.md

   -t TEMPLATE, --template TEMPLATE
                         Path to template to populate -r RECORDSPERFILE, --records-per-file RECORDSPERFILE
-                        Number of records to place in each file, default is 1, requires -o to be specified -k, --printkey        When printing to stdout field name should be printed along with value -c CODE [CODE ...], --code CODE [CODE ...]
+                        Number of records to place in each file, default is all, requires -o to be specified -k, --printkey        When printing to stdout field name should be printed along with value -c CODE [CODE ...], --code CODE [CODE ...]
                         Path to custom defined functions in one or more modules to load -d DATADIR, --datadir DATADIR
-                        Path to external directory to load external data file such as csvs -l LOG_LEVEL, --log-level LOG_LEVEL
+                        Path to external directory to load external data files such as csvs -l LOG_LEVEL, --log-level LOG_LEVEL
                         Logging level verbosity, default is info, valid are "debug","info","warn","error","off" -f FORMAT, --format FORMAT
-                        Formatter for output records, default is none, valid are: ['json', 'json-pretty'] --strict              Enforce schema validation for all registered field specs --debug-spec          Debug spec after internal reformatting
+                        Formatter for output records, default is none, valid are: ['json', 'json-pretty', 'csv'] --strict              Enforce schema validation for all registered field specs --debug-spec          Debug spec after internal reformatting